FAQ's

 What if I can't relax during my massage?

-It’s completely normal to have a hard time relaxing especially if your mind is busy or your body holds a lot of tension.
-Relaxation isn’t something you have to force.
-It often happens gradually as your nervous system realizes it’s safe to let go.
+It's completely normal to have a hard time relaxing, especially if your mind is busy or your body holds a lot of tension.
+Relaxation isn't something you have to force, it often happens gradually as your nervous system realizes it's safe to let go.

-Slow, conscious breathing signals the body that it’s safe to release, helping muscles soften and allowing the work to go deeper with less effort.
+If you notice your thoughts racing or your muscles staying tight, try bringing attention to your breath.
+Slow, conscious breathing signals the body that it's safe to release, helping muscles soften and allowing the work to go deeper with less effort.

 You can also let me know if you're feeling restless or anxious.
 Together, we can adjust your session with slower pacing, quieter pressure, or grounding touch to help you sink into comfort at your own pace.